-In October, during a hysteroscopy, they discovered a little polyp and for the first time in my life, I had to go under the knife under general anesthesia to remove it.
+In October, during a hysteroscopy, they discovered a little polyp.
+For the first time in my life, I had to go under the knife under general anesthesia to remove it.

 In July, the thyroid value was slightly high.
-We found a doctor in Germany who didn’t ask for a kidney to run a blood test, I start taking (and then stop) a thyroid medication because the value has now dropped too much, I repeat the tests, and pay everything out of my pocket because if I had waited for the national health system, I’d be now too old to even be a grandmother 😀
+We found a doctor in Germany who didn’t ask for a kidney to run a blood test.
+I started taking (and then stopped) a thyroid medication because the value had now dropped too much.
+I repeated the tests and paid everything out of my pocket because if I had waited for the national health system, I’d be now too old to even be a grandmother 😀

-After all these visits, trying not to lose patience, we sent the results to the clinic coordinator, in my case Pavla, always very punctual in her answers, with whom I speak more frequently than my mother :).
+After all these visits, trying not to lose patience, we sent the results to the clinic coordinator, Pavla, who was always very punctual in her answers, with whom I speak more frequently than my mother :).
 After a review, they booked the first visit with the doctor: we were officially starting our journey with IVF!

 The choice of the donor in the Czech Republic and the ethical dilemma.

-Just a few days after our visit with Dr Frgala and the psychologist responsible for the donation, I was given 3 donor profiles, anonymous by law in the Czech Republic, in which only generic data will be shared to respect their privacy.
+A few days after our visit with Dr. Frgala and the psychologist responsible for the donation, I was given three donor profiles, anonymous by law in the Czech Republic, in which only generic data will be shared to respect their privacy.

 They will tell me the physiognomy, the color of the eyes, hair and height.
 The hobbies, if she has already donated or if she is already a mother, health conditions, and the main character traits.
 No picture.

-The donors undergo a medical interview with related genetic exams, sexually transmitted diseases, etc., and a psychological evaluation to understand if they are aware of what their choice entails and to eliminate hereditary psychiatric problems whenever possible.
+The donors undergo a medical interview with related genetic exams, sexually transmitted diseases, etc. They also have a psychological evaluation to understand if they know what their choice entails and to eliminate the possibility of hereditary psychiatric problems.

-Of course, we will never quite know what prompted these girls to donate eggs.
-But reading about online groups where donors and infertile women meet there are many who do it mainly to help.
+Of course, we will never know what prompted these girls to donate eggs.
+But reading about online groups where donors and infertile women meet, there are many who do it mainly to help.

-As already mentioned, our decision to choose the eggs of another woman was also based on the questions we asked the clinic about the donors, among other factors.
+As already mentioned, our decision to choose another woman’s eggs was also based on the questions we asked the clinic about the donors, among other factors.

-Personally, I would have preferred that they were not anonymous, in case the future child wanted to know the person with whom he is genetically linked.
-In the US, there is this possibility and also in some – few – European countries such as Ukraine, which we too had considered, and then discarded for ethical reasons.
+I would have preferred that they were not anonymous if the future child wanted to know the person with whom he is genetically linked.
+In the US, there is this possibility and also in some – few – European countries such as Ukraine, which we too had considered and discarded for ethical reasons.

-I find that donors do something extraordinary and despite the ignorance and taboos that still surround this topic, talking about it openly would greatly help children born this way not to feel different or to be subject to bullying.
+I find that donors do something extraordinary.
+Despite the ignorance and taboos surrounding this topic, talking about it openly would greatly help children born this way not to feel different or be subject to bullying.

 Bullying, of any kind, is always the result of ignorance and if we stopped treating IVF with donor eggs as a shame we would all have, parents and children, far fewer problems.

-For a child, the awareness that somewhere there is a woman who has helped his mother to bring him into the world, and to know that the mother, the woman who carried him in her womb, gave birth and loved him, wanted him to such an extent that she did not give importance to one’s genetics should make the child feel even more wanted.
+For a child, knowing that somewhere there is a woman who has helped his mother to bring him into the world and to know that the mother (the woman who carried him in her womb, gave birth, and loved him) wanted him to such an extent that she did not give importance to one’s genetics should make the child feel even more wanted.
 Certainly more than some children who were later abandoned by genetic/biological mothers.